Elliotkim2/TangoBot/README.md

 SELECT * FROM boards; // displays entire table
 SELECT * FROM boards WHERE date="?"; // queries for what u need
 ```

+## TODOS
+Perhaps find a better webscraper? works well once you get completely rendered HTML;

+Develop logic for actually solving the game;

+Finding a way to display all this info.